antonioribeiro/dotfiles/README.md

 #### Edit the .environment file

 Rename `.environment.defaults.sh` to `.environment.sh`, and add your personal information to the **mandatory variables**, name, email, Github token, etc.
-But yoy can also use it to change other root stuff, like executable names.
+But you can also use it to change other root stuff, like executable names.

 ![env-vars](docs/env-vars.png)